+3. Number of years trading

-There isn’t a direct coloration between a good web design agency and the number of years they’ve been trading as sometimes the new guys are hungrier and have fresh ideas, but picking an agency that’s been around a while can give you the confidence that they’re likely to stick around and they’ll have lots of experience, ideas and skills which they can draw on for your project.
+There isn’t a direct correlation between a good web design agency and the number of years they’ve been trading as sometimes the new guys are hungrier and have fresh ideas, but picking an agency that’s been around a while can give you the confidence that they’re likely to stick around and they’ll have lots of experience, ideas and skills which they can draw on for your project.

 Anyone can say that they’ve been ‘trading X amount of years’, so a good way of telling if they’ve been around a long time is checking their social media accounts and view their very first posts.
 Also, if they’re a limited company, you can also check their listing with Companies House.

 4. Clients like you